onigoetz/swagger-doclet/README.md

                     "nickname": "getTokenPasswordFlow",
                     "type": "Token",
                     "summary": "Password Authentication",
-                    "notes": "This is the Oauth 2.0 Password flow which allows you to provide your client application credentials and the user's login credentials and receive back an Oauth token for the user.
+                    "description": "This is the Oauth 2.0 Password flow which allows you to provide your client application credentials and the user's login credentials and receive back an Oauth token for the user.
 This is only available to certain trusted clients.", "parameters": [
                         {
                             "paramType": "query",